- An in-network dentist has contracted with your insurance company to provide dental services at a discounted rate to you.

 Occasionally, your in-network dentist may need to refer you to a specialist for complex care, such as oral surgery, implants, braces, or root canals.
 When this happens, ask if there is an in-network specialist who can provide your treatment.

-Some out-of-network dentists will file claims on your behalf, depending on the type of insurance you have.
-Most will file claims for you if you have traditional dental insurance or a DPPO.
+Some out-of-network dentists may file claims on your behalf, depending on the type of insurance you have.
+Most will typically file claims for you if you have traditional dental insurance or a dental PPO plan.
 However, out-of-network dentists do not have a relationship with the insurance provider or a representative of the company to reach out to when questions arise or to assist with claim denials.
-Many out-of-network dental offices will file your claims, but that does not mean you will get any of the discounted rates that in-network dentists offer.
-If you have a DHMO, you will probably have to pay in full at the time of service at out-of-network dental offices.
+If you have a DHMO plan, you may have to pay in full at the time of service at out-of-network dental offices.

 Most dental insurance companies provide easy access to lists of dentists in your area who are members of their network.
 You can usually find these on company websites or in written materials sent to you annually from the insurance company.

-Once you have selected a network dentist, call the office to confirm that they are still under contract with the insurance company.
-Sometimes, contracts expire, and websites are not always up to date.
-It will save confusion and stress to verify that the dentist is still participating in the plan before you make an appointment.
+Once you have selected a network dentist, call their office to confirm that they are still under contract with the insurance company.
+It may save confusion and stress to verify that the dentist is still participating in the plan before you make an appointment.

 Join our new digital insurance community that includes tips, resources and useful information from Guardian Direct.

 https://www.ada.org/en/publications/cdt/glossary-of-dental-administrative-terms, accessed June 2021

 https://dentalbilling.com/what-is-dental-credentialing/, accessed June 2021